-Driving through the tail end – north western – part of Greece, in the region of Western Macedonia.
+Driving through the north western part of Greece, the region of Western Macedonia.

-Like a low rumble, turning into a rolling boil, the ground rises up dramatically all around us.
-We stop and ask a man at a precariously tilted petrol station the way to Aetomilitsa.
+Like a low rumble, turning into a rolling boil, the ground rose up dramatically all around us.
+We stopped and ask a man at a precariously tilted petrol station the way to Aetomilitsa.

-Aetomilitsa, some way ahead up the mountains before us, was the headquarters of the leftist rebels during the Greek civil war.
-The operation area for the camped, displaced, guerrilla fighters.
+Aetomilitsa, some way ahead up the mountains before us, was once the headquarters of the leftist rebels during the Greek civil war.
+The operation area for those camped, displaced, guerrilla fighters.

-Holding the nozzle in his hand, petrol dripping to the floor, the man turns to us, his face struck in trepidation.
+Holding the nozzle in his hand, petrol dripping to the floor, the man turned to us, his face struck in trepidation.
 “Min pate!” – Don’t go!
-He implores us.
+He implored us.
 “Aetomilitsa?
 No, you must not go!”

-“The roads,” he says, shaking a sad head.
+“The roads,” he said, shaking a sad head.

-“I went there once,” he tells us – of this journey of less than an hour or so from here – his voice falling to a rasping whisper as he leans a contorted face into the car window… “I would never go again…”
+“I went there once,” he told us – of this journey of less than an hour or so from here – his voice falling to a rasping whisper as he lent a contorted face into the car window… “I would never go again…”

-The man is right though.
-The roads are poor.
+The man was right though.
+The roads were poor.
 Up here in the most northern remote reaches of Greece, no one bothers to come and build or maintain any of the infrastructure.

 Even the small roadside shrines that you see all over Greece have fallen into disrepair.